 This is a true story about a successful businessman in La Zenia, who made a big mistake and kicked himself afterwards.

-Two full years later, Bernie got a speeding fine, and a bill for Suma (road tax).
+Two full years later, Brian got a speeding fine, and a bill for Suma (road tax).

-If you are buying a car in Spain, the cost of doing the sale properly relative to the cost of the vehicle itself is very small.
-Please don’t even think about not having Spanish Solutions just check it.
+If you are buying a car in Spain, the cost of dealing with the purchase/sale properly relative to the cost of the vehicle itself is very small.
+Please don’t even think about not doing it properly.

 Contact Amanda on firstname.lastname@example.org with any motoring related queries, as we have a special offer on until the end of January 2018.